d954mas/defold-reactphysics3d/docs/aabb.md

 It's a box where all the edges are always aligned with the world coordinate system.
 The AABB is defined by the minimum and maximum world coordinates of the three axis.

-A rigid body.
-These are created via world:CreateBody.

 ## Create

 ### rp3d:createAABB(minCoordinates, maxCoordinates)